 However, with rare exceptions, nobody has taken a hard look at whether corruption or misconduct exists in a wide range of departments, agencies and ministers' offices that deal with decisions involving areas such as defence procurement, immigration, communications policy, overseas aid, foreign investment, mining development, infrastructure contracts, tax and favoured treatment for the finance and manufacturing sectors.
-Major Australia mining companies, or their employees, have been investigated for alleged corruption in overseas countries-resulting in some convictions.
+Major Australia mining companies, or their employees, have been investigated for alleged corruption in overseas countries- resulting in some convictions.
 Big international arms manufacturers have paid bribes overseas.
 There is no compelling reason why that would not have done so in Australia.
 A senior politician in the 1970s was later reported to have accepted an expensive boat from a foreign company wanting to win a major contract.
 The donor did not win the contract.
 Normally, if you refuse to look, you don't find anything.
 In contrast, the state integrity commissions - apart from acting as a deterrent - have exposed corruption that eluded police.
 Yet senior journalists, who've never looked much beyond the daily drama of federal politics, assert there is no corruption at the commonwealth level, because no one has ever been convicted.
 Never mind that this is not correct.
 The Melbourne Age, not the AFP, unmasked the bribery scandal that engulfed two Reserve Bank subsidiary companies exporting currency-printing technology.
 The Age's articles finally prompted a complacent RBA to call in the AFP.
 It found what had eluded RBA's own inquiries, namely, that corruption offences had allegedly occurred.
 The court processes are not finalised.
 Although the department of foreign affairs and trade (DFAT) approved all AWB Ltd contracts to sell wheat to Saddam Hussein's Iraq, it was the UN that uncovered that the company was paying kickbacks to the regime.
 Neither DFAT nor the AFP detected what was happening.

+The state integrity commissions - apart from acting as a deterrent - have exposed corruption that eluded police.
+Yet senior journalists, who've never looked much beyond the daily drama of federal politics, assert there is no corruption at the Commonwealth level.

 The existing system mainly relies on the AFP to unearth corruption at the federal departmental and ministerial level.
-Given the prevailing view at the highest levels of federal politics that corruption in not a problem, the AFP doesn't have strong incentive to take a good look -a partial exception being the RBA case after the bank belatedly invited it to do so.

-Because police don't have the same distance from their political masters as independent statutory commissions, they may sometimes appear inhibited about investigating politicians.
-Until the ACLEI recommended a change, the AFP's standard practice had been to inform the prime minister or the justice minister of

-"politically sensitive matters" involving members of parliament.
+Given the prevailing view at the highest levels of federal politics that corruption in not a problem, the AFP doesn't have strong incentive to take a good look -- a partial exception being the RBA case after the bank belatedly invited it to do so.
+As police don't have the same distance from their political masters as independent statutory commissions, they may sometimes appear inhibited about investigating politicians.
+Until the ACLEI recommended a change, the AFP's standard practice had been to inform the prime minister or the justice minister of 'politically sensitive matters' involving members of parliament.
 In one example, the AFP told the then PM John Howard of its intention to execute a search warrant the following day on a Liberal backbencher's office.
-The Integrity Commissioner Philip Moss found that no one "tipped off" the backbencher, but recommended the AFP differentiate between investigations into MPs and others when informing ministers of its activities.
+The Integrity Commissioner Philip Moss found that no one 'tipped off' the backbencher, but recommended the AFP differentiate between investigations into MPs and others when informing ministers of its activities.
 Marian Wilkinson's book The Fixer gives a detailed account of the background to an AFP inquiry involving the then federal minister Graham Richardson.
 The AFP accepted the evidence of Queensland's then Criminal Justice Commission that Richardson had being supplied with prostitutes by a Gold Coast businessman whose partner was attempting to win commonwealth government contracts.
 But the AFP found no reason to investigate further, because it said being supplied with prostitutes is not a crime.
 It can be, depending on the purpose.